Two-sample Testing with Block-wise Missingness in Multi-source Data: Theoretical Properties

 \begin{theorem}[Consistency] For two continuous multivariate distributions $F_X$ and $F_Y$ differing on a set of positive Lebesgue measure, employing the graph-induced rank with the $k$-NNG based on Euclidean distance, where $k = O(1)$, the power of both \emph{BRISE-v} and \emph{BRISE-c} at level $\theta \in (0,1)$ approaches $1$ in the standard limiting regime. \end{theorem}

 The proof of Theorem~\ref{Thm3: Consistency} is detailed in Supplementary~F, following the methodologies of \cite{schilling1986multivariate} and \cite{Henze1999}.
-This result may extend to alternative dissimilarity measures, provided they exhibit the same limiting behavior as described for $G^{(\alpha\beta)}$.
+This result may extend to alternative dissimilarity measures, provided they exhibit the same limiting behavior as $G^{(\alpha\beta)}$.

 While Theorem~\ref{Thm3: Consistency} establishes the consistency of BRISE in the standard asymptotic settings, many modern applications, like genomics, neuroimaging, and text data, operate in the high-dimensional, low-sample-size (HDLSS) regime.
-In this context, classical asymptotic theory may fail due to the curse of dimensionality and degeneracy of distance metrics.
+In this context, classical asymptotic theory may fail due to the curse of dimensionality and the degeneracy of distance metrics.
 The following result extends the consistency of BRISE to the HDLSS setting under mild moment and separation conditions.

 \begin{theorem}[Consistency under HDLSS] Assume that $F_X$ and $F_Y$ satisfy the following assumptions:

 \emph{(i)} There exist $\sigma_{x,\alpha\beta}^2, \sigma_{y,\alpha\beta}^2 > 0$ and $\nu_{\alpha\beta}^2 > 0$ such that for $X^{(\alpha)} \in \mathcal{X}^{(\alpha)}$, $X^{(\beta)} \in \mathcal{X}^{(\beta)}$, $Y^{(\alpha)} \in \mathcal{Y}^{(\alpha)}$, and $Y^{(\beta)} \in \mathcal{Y}^{(\beta)}$ sampled independently from $F_X$ and $F_Y$, for $(\alpha,\beta)\in\mathcal{I}$, the following limits hold: